1. How often should my clock be oiled?

 22. My grandfather clock is over a 150 years old.
 Can you repair it?

-Yes I can, and I love working on true antique clocks.
+Yes.
+We can, and we love working on true antique clocks.
 I will say that it can be very time consuming on some clocks.
+See the note above in #20.
 Some of these old clocks require parts to be hand made from time to time.
 You just never know what kind of a challenge you will find.